SubhashBose/RouteMUX/README.md

 - **[Environment variable support](#environment-variable-support)** - environment variable substitution is globally supported in `config.yml` file using `${env.VARIABLE}`.
 - **[Inbuilt support to run as daemon](#daemonizing-routemux)** - can run as daemon process, detached from terminal
 - **Zero external dependencies** - standalone binary (~7 MB size) available in 15 OS and architecture combinations.

+## Design philosophy

+RouteMUX is designed to handle heavy concurrent connections efficiently, while minimizing race conditions, memory usage, and latency.
+It offers several complex features (e.g., header manipulation, ip filter, trusted proxy) that inevitably introduce some additional overhead — ranging from tens of nanoseconds to a few milliseconds in latency, and a few tens of bytes of memory per connection.
+However, the core design philosophy ensures that a particular channel of process is not activated unless the related feature is enabled for the given route.
+For example, if there are multiple routes declared, and a particular route needs header values for `add-header` manipulation, then only connections for that route will keep a copy of header variables that can be reused for header manipulation, while connections for all other routes take the shortest path with minimum overhead.

+Therefore, RouteMUX pre-determines on startup for each route what process is necessary.
+As a result, having a feature available in RouteMUX will have no (negligible) overhead per connection if that route does not use the feature.
+For a most basic configuration like `routemux --route / --dest http://localhost:8080`, the connection throughput is most optimized and is as efficient as possible.

+Some examples are:
+- Headers manipulations syntax is parsed and stored in simple structure at the startup only
+- Copy of header is only made if Header variables and header values are in use
+- `trusted_xff` variable is evaluated using trusted proxy ip list only if it is being used
+- Load balancing channel is activated only if multiple `dest` is declared for a route
+- Environment variables are replaced only at the startup while parsing the config file.

+Another design philosophy is to maintain 100% interoperability of configurations through CLI as well as config file.
+No matter how complex a config file looks like, it can be fully implemented through CLI, and vice-versa.
+However, this is not guarantee for all features to be added in future, although full effort will be made to maintain it like this.

 ---